jaredblumer/learn-data-analysis/README.md

 # Learn Data Analysis

-Welcome to our collection of resources for learning data analysis.
-Whether you're a beginner or an experienced professional, you'll find valuable materials here to enhance your skills in data science, statistical learning, machine learning, deep learning, and programming.
+Welcome to our curated collection of resources for learning data science, statistical learning, machine learning, deep learning, programming, and automation.

 ## Data Science and Statistical Learning